Collection, Memory and Other Quilts

 Quilt Made from Mom’s 1970’s Knit Fabrics

 Many of us have old fabrics stored in our attics.
-Some of these are very precious, such as the fabrics I received from Ande – a cheerful assortment of knit fabrics, the scraps of materials leftover from the clothes her mother made for her when she was a child.
+Some of these are very precious, such as the fabrics I received from Ande.
+Included were a cheerful assortment of knit fabrics, the scraps of materials leftover from the clothes her mother made for her when she was a child.
 She asked me to make a queen-sized quilt with a contemporary design.
 I rarely use bought patterns, but for this one I did – the popular “Bento Box” by Tracey Brookshire.

 TREE OF LIFE QUILTS